 However, the 9 mm caliber has really started to become popular over the past few years because the FBI has switched to it being their default caliber for several reasons.
 Some of these reasons are 9 mm firearms have a cheaper operational cost compared to larger calibers, and studies show that FBI agents are more accurate with it compared to larger calibers.

-The caliber of a 9 mm is 9 mm, and while the old school train of thought was that the 9 mm is an underpowered caliber, data from the last few decades shows otherwise.
+What is the caliber of the 9 mm?
+Well hate to break it to you, but it is 9 mm, and while the old school train of thought was that the 9 mm is an underpowered caliber, data from the last few decades shows otherwise.
 9 mm cartridges have been so heavily re-engineered that they hit above their weight class by outperforming some larger calibers.
 As for 9 mm pistols, they can be designed to be smaller than most guns while still being able to carry 10-15 rounds in a magazine.
 So next time you hear somebody talking down about the 9 mm, you can now educate them on why this is not a caliber to be laughed at.